Knuust/SePass/ReadMe.md

  # Reproducibility

- If you are looking to reproduce the results from our corresponding paper (unpublished, in review) you can find detailed instructions and jupyter notebooks in [the evaluation folder](/evaluation/) and our train and test password lists in the [data folder](/data/)
+ If you are looking to reproduce the results from our corresponding paper (unpublished, in review) you can find detailed instructions and scripts in [the evaluation folder](/evaluation/) and our train and test password lists in the [data folder](/data/)

  # Usage